stephenlprice/tableau-webhooks/README.md

 This project was built with [Anaconda](https://www.anaconda.com/) to manage Python environments, therefore the development environment can be cloned from the `environment.yml` file.
 Most dependencies are installed with `conda` while the last two are installed with `pip3`.

-Managing Python environments is a best practice and well described by the following [xkcd 1987](https://xkcd.com/1987/):
+Managing Python environments is a best practice and well illustrated by the following [xkcd 1987](https://xkcd.com/1987/):

 <p align="center">
   <img
     src="assets/images/xkcd-1987.png"
     alt="xkcd 1987 comic"
-    style="max-width: 80%;"
+    style="max-width: 60%;"
   >
 </p>